LimeChain/gosemble/docs/2-go-to-wasm.md

 OBJECT FILE -> link (llvm) -> EXECUTABLE
 ```

-* root: contains the command line interface for the tinygo command and all its subcommands
-* builder: orchestrates the build
-* loader: loads and type-checks the code, and produces an AST
-* compiler: the compiler itself, makes little attempt at optimizing code
-* interp: tries to run package initializers at compile time as far as possible
-* transform: implements various optimizations necessary to produce working and efficient code

 ### 2.5.2.
 Runtime

 The runtime is written from scratch, optimized for size instead of speed and re-implements some compiler intrinsics and packages: